Types of Enforcement

 - Reward is the opportunity to win compensation e.g. monetary or merchandise that has a value equal to or greater than the consideration.

-The PA Liquor Control Board answers commonly asked questions regarding these issues in Advisory Notice #14, which can be found at www.lcb.state.pa.us, by selecting For Licensees/Legal Issues/Advisory Notices.
+The PA Liquor Control Board answers commonly asked questions regarding these issues, which can be found by selecting Legal/Advisory Notices.

 Questions regarding unlawful gambling within an establishment licensed by the Pennsylvania Liquor Control Board should be directed to the Pennsylvania State Police Bureau of Liquor Control Enforcement or the county district attorney.